incu6us/open-context/README.md

 ## Available Tools

-The server provides four MCP tools:
+The server provides 15 MCP tools for accessing documentation and version information:

 ### 1. search_docs